material-motion/material-motion/languages/types_of_motion.md

 # Types of Motion

-Motion can be controlled either byan immediate trigger, or gradually with a gesture.
+Motion can be controlled either by an immediate trigger, or gradually with a gesture.

 ### Triggered